mattjm/duplicacy-script/README.md

 * give the new storage location the friendly name 'b2' (used when operating on it with certain commands)
 * give these backups the name local_C (to distinguish them from other backups in the same location)
 * specify the remote backup destination as a Backblaze B2 bucket with the name 'duplicacybucket1234'
+* my testing indicates not specifying -e here means your cloud backups are not encrypted.
+Not sure how/why that works just yet.

 to run remote backup